adobe/commerce-events/examples/events/custom-event-override.md

 Event overrides are only applicable when forwarding to AEP.
 They are not applied to Adobe Commerce and Sensei analytics events.
 Additional info in [README](../../packages/storefront-events-collector/README.md)

+> [!NOTE]
+> When using `customContext` to override product information in the `productListItems` fields, `SKU` is needed to properly match which product to override.
+The one exception is the `productPageView` event where only one product should be used and `SKU` is not needed for matching.

 ### 🔧 Usage

 ```javascript